BenSayers/amd-initializer/README.md

 - `$target`: A jQuery object pointing to the dom element the module was loaded on.
 Append any html and other behaviour to this element.
 - `params` - All the other data attributes except data-module-name will be passed as a JavaScript object.
 The attributes are converted to a JavaScript object using [jQuery.data](http://api.jquery.com/data/#data-html5).

-###Starting amd-initializer
+###Starting
-amdInitializer needs to be loaded onto the page and told to start looking at the dom for modules.
+amd-initializer needs to be loaded onto the page and told to start looking at the dom for modules.

     require(['amdInitializer'], function(initializer) {
         initializer.load({ selector: '.module' });